dannypeanuts/GematriaCalculator/Readme.md

-﻿# Gematria Calculator - AntiChrist Finder - 666
+﻿# Gematria Calculator
+#### AntiChrist Finder - Number of the Beast - Who Is 666

 <em>Rev 13:18 This calls for wisdom.
 Let the person who has insight calculate the number of the beast, for it is the number of a man.
 That number is 666.</em>

-This calculator will help you find the gematria number for human name and suggest the correct gematria system for Antichrist 666.
-Currently support English, Greek, Hebrew and Russian character.
+This calculator will help you find the gematria number for human name and suggest the correct gematria system for it.
+Language supported: English, Russian, Japanese, Greek and Hebrew.

 ### Example of Gematria